EVE-Tools/emdr_consumer/README.md

 ## Deployment Info

-Builds, tests and releases are handled by drone.
+Builds, tests and releases are handled by Drone.

 Environment Variable | Example | Description
 --- | --- | ---